Gana498/Oracle-Fusion/Oracle Cloud Infrastructure AI Foundations.md

 - Use “Ask Your Instructor” form for help.
 - Join community space for discussions.
 - Provide feedback and rate the course.

+---
+## OCI 2024 AI Foundations – Foundations Module

+### 👋 Instructor Introduction
+**Name:** Nick
+**Role:** Senior Cloud Engineer at Oracle

+### 🎯 Module Objectives
+By the end of this module, you will be able to:
+- Explain core AI concepts.
+- Describe common AI domains and tasks.
+- Distinguish between:
+  - Artificial Intelligence (AI)
+  - Machine Learning (ML)
+  - Deep Learning (DL)

+### 🧭 Overview
+This module sets the stage for understanding foundational AI concepts and how they relate to each other.
+It introduces the learner to the broader AI landscape and prepares them for deeper exploration in upcoming modules.

+---